The Old Vic Tunnels: History

-In February 2010, The Old Vic Theatre Trust acquired this new performance space beneath Waterloo station from BRB (Residuary).
-The unique venue showcased productions, performances and installations and was home to a series of innovative and surprising arts events.
-In 2010 the Old Vic Tunnels opened with the Lambeth Palace, an underground cinema built to screen the UK premiere of Banksy's film Exit through the Gift Shop, followed by the first major theatre production in the space – Ditch, by Beth Steel, a High Tide and the Old Vic Tunnels co-production.
+In February 2010, The Old Vic Theatre Trust acquired a new performance space beneath Waterloo station from BRB (Residuary).
+The venue showcased productions, performances and installations.
+In 2010, the Old Vic Tunnels opened with the Lambeth Palace, an underground cinema built to screen the UK premiere of Banksy's film Exit through the Gift Shop, followed by the first major theatre production in the space – Ditch, by Beth Steel, a High Tide and the Old Vic Tunnels co-production.
 The Old Vic Tunnels was home to the British premiere of Scorched, a Dialogue and the Old Vic co-production by award-winning playwright Wajdi Mouawad.
 The Old Vic Tunnels was presented the Big Society Award by David Cameron in 2011.

 The last professional theatre production at The Old Vic Tunnels was Top Story by Sebastian Michael, directed by Adam Berzsenyi-Bellaagh, which ended its run there on 2 February 2013.